basho/basho_docs/content/riak/kv/2.1.3/using/admin/riak-admin.md

 ```

 At the moment, the `set` command can only be used for the following
-parameters, all three of which are related to Riak's [[handoff]]
+parameters, all three of which are related to Riak's [handoff][cluster ops handoff] subsystem:
-subsystem:

 * `transfer_limit`
 * `handoff.outbound`